 Pro-Force — reviews, conditions, salary 2026

 Pro-Force Limited is a Seasonal Worker scheme operator based in Kent.
 It places about 2,500 workers each year on farms for soft fruit, cabbage and poultry processing.
-It actively recruits from Uzbekistan, Kyrgyzstan and Tajikistan.
-The portal is available in Uzbek and Kyrgyz — the only operator with this language support.
+It actively recruits from Uzbekistan and Kyrgyzstan.
+There is no direct application through the Pro-Force website: applications from Uzbekistan go through the Migration Agency (migration.uz, Telegram migratsiyaagentligi), and from Kyrgyzstan through the Employment Centre (migrant.kg).
+Tajikistan is not being recruited in 2026; Kazakhstan and Ukraine — returnees only.
 Base rate — £12.71/hour (NMW 2026).
 It was mentioned in a Bureau of Investigative Journalism investigation (2023) about refusing to transfer workers between farms.

 About the operatorRegistration, licence, managementKent